punk4eva/SuggestionBox/README.md

 A policy page.
 DONE

+A Home page.
+DONE

-A way for users to upvote suggestions.
+A way for users to view and upvote suggestions.

+A way for students to look at news posted by teachers.

 More.